-4.3.1 ieee_flags(3m)
+4.3.1 ieee\flags(3m)

-ieee_flags provides an interface for IEE 754 exception flags that is similar Oracle Solaris Studio C, C++, and Fortran.
+ieee\flags provides an interface for IEE 754 exception flags that is similar Oracle Developer Studio C, C++, and Fortran.
 However, this interface is only available on the Oracle Solaris OS.
-Use the "4.3.2 C99 Exception Flag Functions" on page 67 for C and C++ programs that are intended to be more widely portable.
+Use the "4.3.2 C99 Exception Flag Functions" on page 71 for C and C++ programs that are intended to be more widely portable.
+For more information, see ieee flags(3M)

-The syntax for a call to ieee_flags(3m) is:
+The syntax for a call to ieee\flags(3m) is:

+'''

-i = ieee_flags(action, mode, in, out);
+i = ieee flags(action, mode, in, out);

+'''

-A program can test, set, or clear the accrued exception status flags using the ieee_flags function by supplying the string "exception" as the second argument.
+A program can test, set, or clear the accrued exception status flags using the ieee\flags function by supplying the string "exception" as the second argument.
 For example, to clear the overflow exception flag from Fortran, write:

+'''

+character8 out

-character8 out call ieee_flags('clear', 'exception', 'overflow', out)
+call ieee_flags('clear', 'exception', 'overflow', out)

+'''